raspberrypi/documentation/remote-access/ssh/windows10.md

 You can use SSH to connect to your Raspberry Pi from a Windows 10 computer that is using *October 2018 Update* or later without having to use third-party clients.

-If you haven't already done so, go to Settings > Apps > Apps & features > Manage optional features > Add a feature, and choose to install *OpenSSH Client*.
+If you haven't already done so, go to Settings > Apps > Apps & Features > Optional Features > Search for OpenSSH Client in the text field, and choose to install *OpenSSH Client*.

 You will need to know your Raspberry Pi's IP address to connect to it.
 To find this, type `hostname -I` from your Raspberry Pi terminal.